 Dystopia Chapter 20: First Encounter

-I first encounter an outbuilding.
+I first encountered an outbuilding.
 Inside, a blacksmith was stoking a fire as he completed a project.
-A Quicklime light spilling light out the entrance-way onto the street.
-He never acknowledges me as I continued to look unsociable, slumped over, plodding forward.
-Home like structures lined the avenue, serving as family-owned businesses molded onto the front, now closed, wooded shutters pulled down to hide the interiors.
+A quicklime lamp spilled light out of the entranceway onto the street.
+He never acknowledged me as I continued to look unsociable, slumped over, plodding forward.
+Home-like structures lined the avenue, serving as family-owned businesses molded onto the front, now closed, wooden shutters pulled down to hide the interiors.
 Barred windows and doors keeping undesirables out.

-Moving on, folks seated around concrete tables on walkways, and various common areas, beverages in hand.
+Continuing, I saw individuals with beverages at concrete tables scattered throughout common areas and walkways.
 More peaceful than I expected, considering the number of gunshots I would hear overnight seemingly from this direction.
-This all appears unremarkable.
+This all appeared unremarkable.
 Could it be my lucky day?

-A ways up the road I notice a couple youngsters tending horses tied to posts with some feed and water being provided.
+A ways up the road, I noticed a couple of youngsters tending horses tied to posts, with some feed and water being provided.
 There was more activity in that area, a bar/restaurant establishment.
-Silver rounds/coins are now the currency of choice.
-Hired the guys to tend to my mount.
-Paid up front, here’s hoping I won’t get ripped off.
+Silver rounds were now the currency of choice.
+I hired the guys to tend to my mount.
+Paid up front, here’s hoping I wouldn’t get ripped off.

-Shuffled, with a fake limp, to a nearby eatery to investigate what they offered.
+I shuffled, with a fake limp, to a nearby eatery to investigate what they offered.
 Entering, the voices ceased.
-Eyes following me as I gimped along a load bearing interior walls.
-Eventually choosing a seat where I could watch those coming and going, viewing the room the best one could in a darkening space.
+Eyes following me as I limped along the load-bearing interior walls.
+Eventually choosing a seat where I could watch those coming and going, the best I could in the dimming light.
 A few folks scattered around.
-Locales astutely aware I was a newbie.
+Locals astutely aware I was a newbie.
 Once seated, a server provided a candle.
 Lit it.
 The menu: a chalkboard.
-Soup or stew over rice or potatoes, maybe a chuck of meat,… maybe, and bread with a slab of butter.
+Soup or stew over rice or potatoes, maybe a chunk of meat, maybe, and bread with a slab of butter.
 Beverage extra.
-A fest considering over half the world’s protein source is bug based.
-Then again, not exactly sure what might be floating in the grub, figuratively or literally.
+A feast, considering over half the world’s protein source was bug-based.
+Then again, not exactly sure what was drifting in the grub, figuratively or literally.

-My eyes adjusting, focusing, the server entering my circle of light startled me, catching me off guard.
+My eyes adjusting, focusing, the server stepping into my circle of light startled me.
 I thought I saw.
 Could it be?
-My throat tightens, hands clutched.
+My throat tightened, hands clutching the table.
 Of course not.
 Get a grip.
-“What can I get ya?” she queried?
+“What can I get you?” she asked.

 “You okay?
-How about the day’s special and a brew?” she offered?
+How about the day’s special and a brew?” she asked.

 “Ah, yeah, thanks,” I mumbled.

-Room silent, folks were still watching.
-I really got to get out more.
-Conversations slowly pop up in whispers and side glances.
+The room was silent; folks were still watching.
+I really needed to get out more.
+Conversations slowly popped up, in whispers and side glances.

-While waiting, sat back trying to look unapproachable, I notice across the room 3 x 5 cards tacked to a bulletin board currently being reviewed by a dust covered guest.
-I approached and inquired why the cards.
-Irritated, I was imposing upon his time and space simple noted, “folks seeking folks.”
+While waiting, I sat back, trying to look unapproachable.
+I noticed across the room index cards tacked to a bulletin board currently being reviewed by a dust-covered guest.
+I approached and inquired why the cards were there.
+Irritated, I was imposing on his time and space.

 “Thanks,” I replied.